 - AFL Rules - Laws of the Game

 - Boyles Football Photos: The Same Game, A Different Ball

 Burley Footballs were preferred by the USAFL from 1997 to 2015 and they are endorsed by the WAFL, SANFL, WACFL, VCFL, WAAFL and the Foxtel Cup, and numerous other leagues.
 “Burleys” are approved by the AFL.

-Sherrin Footballs are the official ball of the AFL and are preferred by the USAFL and AFL Canada.
-Sherrins are also used by many other leagues throughout Australia and around the world.
-As well as producing their high quality footy range they also produce a budget brand called Lyrebird.
+Sherrin Footballs are the official ball of the AFL and are used widely by the USAFL and AFL Canada.
+Sherrin Footies are also used by many other leagues throughout Australia and around the world.
+Sherrin Footballs come in many sizes, colors and materials.

 Official footballs used in the AFL and those used on match day for adults and junior leagues are typically made from very good quality dyed or painted cow leather and have the highest price point.
 Cheaper options are available and are typically made from lesser quality cow leather, sourced from India.
 Other materials used for footballs typically used in social leagues, school or children’s leagues include synthetic rubber or PVC (plastic).
 It is no surprise that pricing of footies is directly related to the quality of the materials used.

 Check out this video showing the manufacturing process of Sherrin footballs: Where Do AFL Footballs Come From?

 Footy sizes are delegated primarily on the basis of the player’s age and specifications are described in relation to the lengthwise circumference of the ball and the transverse circumference (around the middle of the ball).

 Not all footballs are made equal with there being a slight variance between each one.
 Smaller novel footies in AFL club colors are often available and come in either 16 or 20cm sizes.
 This refers to the length of the footy from end-to-end.
 Therefore the lengthwise circumference is smaller than size 1.